 The core processing of Spring Batch involves distinct steps-

 How to connect Spring Batch to a database?

 Spring Batch maintains a tables set that is used to record the present or ongoing state of jobs and the processed records.
-In case a job needs to be restarted, with Spring Batch, it can continue from where it was paused.
+In case a job needs to be restarted, with Spring Batch, it can continue from where it paused.

 create database spring_batch_example; create user 'sbe'@'localhost' identified by 'sbe'; grant all on spring_batch_example.* to 'sbe'@'localhost';

 The starting line develops a new database – spring_batch_example, this database will maintain your products.
 The second code line will develop a user- sbe with the password sbe.
-The end line allows sbe user to access spring_batch_example database.
+The end line allows sbe user to access the spring_batch_example database.